Karthik123-456/Simon-Game/README.md

 4.Mess up?
 Back to level 1.
 No mercy

-TECH STACK USED
+## TECH STACK USED

-1.HTML
+-HTML

-2.CSS
+-CSS

-3.JAVASCRIPT
+-JAVASCRIPT